dolthub/dolt/benchmark/perf_tools/README.md

 ## Background
-This folder contains a toolkit for benchmarking Dolt SQL performance. [`sysbench`](https://github.com/akopytov/sysbench) is an industry standard tool for benchmarking database performance, particularly MySQL.
+This directory contains a toolkit for benchmarking Dolt SQL performance. [`sysbench`](https://github.com/akopytov/sysbench) is an industry standard tool for benchmarking database performance, particularly MySQL.
 The goal is make it convenient for the Dolt team and open source contributors to measure the impact of changes.

+The output of this toolchain is benchmark results for one, or two, versions of Dolt, along with MySQL.
+These benchmark results are associated with a unique "run ID", a hash value that ties together benchmarks that were run on the same machine at the same time using the same command.
+The motivation for this design is to create comparative benchmarks that isolate hardware conditions to some reasonable degree while maintaining an easy to use interface.

 ## Architecture
-The basic goal of these tools is, given a commit, to:
+To produce this output we provide an interface for running a specified set of benchmarks against one, or two, versions of Dolt.
+The versions are specified by "committish", essentially Git reference that can be resolved to a commit.
+For example we might wish to compare the SQL performance of Dolt at:
+- the HEAD of the currently checked out branch and the tag referencing the most recent release
+- two branches with different approaches to a performance problem
+- a commit containing a performance regression to the HEAD of master

+To achieve this the goal for each committish provided we:
-- build Dolt at the specified commit
+- build Dolt at the specified committish inside a Docker container for repeatability
 - stand up container running Dolt SQL server
 - stand up container running [`sysbench` MySQL driver](https://github.com/akopytov/sysbench/tree/master/src/drivers/mysql) that connects to the Dolt SQL server
-- execute the benchmarks specified in the `sysbench` container
+- execute the benchmarks specified in the `sysbench` container, and store the results as a CSV file

-In order to to do this in a repeatable way we build Dolt at the specified commit inside a Docker container.
-We then launch a separate container, install `sysbench`, mount the binary we produced in the build step, and execute the specified benchmarks from inside that container.

-In the future we will want to provide the ability for users to execute these benchmarks on a wider set of infrastructure.
-As Dolt becomes more mature it will become increasingly necessary to have finer grained benchmarking.
-For now this should suffice as a tool for contributors to identify the efficacy of their changes.
+We also execute the same set of benchmarks against MySQL for comparison.
+All the benchmarks, those associated with the Dolt refs and MySQL, are associated with a unique `run_id` which identi an invocation of

-## Components
+## Example
-We briefly outline the components used.
-The main entry points are `run_benchmarks.sh` which takes care of building and running the benchmarks via `docker-compose`, and `push_output_to_dolthub.py`, which publishes benchmarking results to DoltHub.
-We also discuss `sysbench_scripts`, which is a way of exposing the `sysbench` scripting API.

-### `run_benchmarks.sh`
-This is the top level entry point for these tools.
-Suppose we want to compare our local, potentially dirty, copy of Dolt to some commit, say commit `19f9e571d033374ceae2ad5c277b9cfe905cdd66`.
-We would then run the following:
+A common use-case might be to compare Dolt built from the current working set in your local checkout to MySQL.
+To do this we can run the following:
 ```
-$ ./run_benchmarks.sh bulk_insert oscarbatori 19f9e571d033374ceae2ad5c277b9cfe905cdd66
+./run_benchmarks.sh \
+    bulk_insert,oltp_read_only,oltp_insert,oltp_point_select,select_random_points,select_random_ranges
+    <username> \
+    current
 ```

-This will tell `run_benchmarks.sh` to take the following actions:
-- build a copy of Dolt at the current commit (noting in the binary name if it is dirty)
-- clone Dolt, checkout the specified commit, and build a binary
-- run the specified `sysbench` tests with both binaries

-If the result of `$(git rev-parse HEAD)` is `c84f34075e55a8e3322f584986ecf808076b309c`, and the repo is dirty then we will get the following:
+This takes the current checkout of Dolt, builds a binary, and executes the benchmarks in a `docker-compose` setup.
+It does the same for MySQL.
+This produces two CSV files containing the results in `bencharm/perf_tools/output`.
+An example would be:
 ```
-output/c84f34075e55a8e3322f584986ecf808076b309c.csv
-output/19f9e571d033374ceae2ad5c277b9cfe905cdd66.csv
+ls -ltr output
+total 16
+-rw-r--r--  1 oscarbatori  staff  1727 Nov 29 19:59 cedbe9b0d2516b4b05661af2b07f0765bc6f1816-dirty.csv
+-rw-r--r--@ 1 oscarbatori  staff  1539 Nov 29 22:04 mysql.csv
 ```

-Each one of these files will contain a line for each test we specified.
+This indicates that the results for `current`, the HEAD of the currently checked branch that has uncommitted changes in the working set, are stored in `cedbe9b0d2516b4b05661af2b07f0765bc6f1816-dirty.csv`, where "dirty" implies the presence of uncommitted changes.
+The `mysql.csv` file contains results for MySQL.

-### Requirements
+## Requirements
 To run this stack a few things are required:
 - a bash shell to execute `run_benchmarks.sh`
-- Docker: the Dolt binaries are built in Docker, MySQL and Dolt are run in a container, as is `sysbench`
+- Docker: the Dolt binaries are built in Docker, and the MySQL server and the Dolt SQL server are run in a container, as is `sysbench`
-- Python: if you want to upload results to DoltHub, we use Doltpy's tools for pushing data to DoltHub
+- Python: if you want to upload results to DoltHub, we use [Doltpy's](https://pypi.org/project/doltpy/) tools for pushing data to DoltHub, so you need to install Doltpy

-### Uploading to DoltHub
+## Uploading to DoltHub
 We can upload the results to DoltHub using `push_results_to_dolthub.py` as follows:
 ```
 python push_outputp_to_dolthub.py --result-directory output --remote-results-db dolthub/dolt-benchmarks-test --branch test-run